Sutured manifold hierarchies and the Thurston norm: An approach for computing the Thurston norm

-\underline{Conclusion of the case $a\le -2$.} Thurston's Inequality guarantees that the Thurston polyhedron $B_x$ of $H_2(M_L,\partial M_L;\R)$ is contained in the polyhedron By direct inspection -- or by means of a graphic calculator -- the reader can verify that $B$ has vertices
+\underline{Conclusion of the case $a\le -2$.} Thurston's Inequality guarantees that the Thurston polyhedron $B_x$ of $H_2(M_L,\partial M_L;\R)$ is contained in the polyhedron By direct inspection -- or by means of a graphic calculator -- the reader can verify that $B$ is the polyhedron in Figure \ref{fig: polyhedra} right, with vertices